History of fashion design: 1940s

 Permed hairstyles remained standard, although during the '40s, this evolved into a bobbed roll along the lower part of the hairline.

 During the Occupation, the only true way for a woman to flaunt her extravagance or add color to a drab outfit was to wear a hat.
 In this period, hats were often made of scraps of material that would otherwise have been thrown away, including bits of paper and wood shavings.
 Among the most innovative milliners of the time were Pauline Adam, Simone Naudet, Rose Valois, and Le Monnier.

-Paris's isolated situation in the 1940s enabled Americans to fully utilize the ingenuity and creativity of their own designers.
+Paris's isolated situation in the 1940s enabled Americans to fully use the ingenuity and creativity of their own designers.
 During the Second World War, Vera Maxwell presented outfits constituted of plain, simply cut coordinates, and introduced innovations to men's work clothes.
 Bonnie Cashin transformed boots into a major fashion accessory, and, in 1944, began the production of original and imaginative sportswear.
 Claire McCardell, Anne Klein, and Cashin formed a remarkable trio of women who laid the foundations of American sportswear, ensuring that ready-to-wear was not considered a mere second best, but an elegant and comfortable way for modern women to dress.

 In the War Years, the zoot suit (and in France the zazou suit) became popular among young men.

 Many actresses of the time, including Rita Hayworth, Katharine Hepburn, and Marlene Dietrich, had a significant impact on popular fashion.

 The couturier Christian Dior created a tidal wave with his first collection in February 1947.
 The collection contained dresses with accentuated busts, tiny (or "wasp") waists, and extravagantly full skirts, emphasizing the feminine hourglass figure in a manner very similar to the style of the Belle Époque.
 The lavish use of fabric and the feminine elegance of the designs appealed to post-war clientele and ensured Dior's meteoric rise to fame.
 The sheer sophistication of the style incited the all-powerful editor of the American Harper's Bazaar, Carmel Snow, to exclaim 'This is a new look!'.

+With World War II and with some lack of textiles, many designs for children's clothing returned to simple and plain styles.
+High demand for fabric persisted past the end of the war in 1945.
+Children's clothing was also rationed during WWII and after, depending on the country.